ush-naaa/SKYVIO/README.md

 ---

-## 🌙 About the Developer
+## 🌌 Behind Skyvio

-Made with curiosity, too many late-night debugging sessions, and a love for looking up at the sky.
+Made with curiosity, countless cups of chai ☕, and a fascination with the night sky.

-**Ushna Saad**
+Built by **Ushna Saad**
-Software Engineering Student • AI/ML Enthusiast • Full-Stack Developer

 GitHub: https://github.com/ush-naaa